blabla1337/skf-flask/skf/markdown/knowledge_base/67-knowledge_base--Open_forward_and_Open_redirects--.md

-Open forward &amp; Open redirects
+Open forward and Open redirects
 -------

 **Description:**

-An open forward is an application that takes a parameter and forwards a user to another part of the application without any validation or access control checks.
-This may allow an attacker to bypass access control checks, especially those enforced externally, such as by a web server.
+Unvalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.
+By modifying untrusted URL input to a malicious site, an attacker may successfully launch a phishing scam and steal user credentials.
+Because the server name in the modified link is identical to the original site, phishing attempts may have a more trustworthy appearance.
+Unvalidated redirect and forward attacks can also be used to maliciously craft a URL that would pass the application’s access control check and then forward the attacker to privileged functions that they would normally not be able to access.

 **Solution:**

 Use a whitelisting method for determining where the user should be redirected towards.
+You could also show a warning when redirecting to potentially untrusted content